carlobaldassi/ArgParse.jl/doc/argparse.rst

     using ArgParse

-Note that in the second line we imported all names in the current namespace; this should be completely safe in most cases.

 There are two main steps for defining a command-line interface: creating an ``ArgParseSettings`` object, and populating it with allowed arguments and options using either the macro ``@add_arg_table`` or the function ``add_arg_table`` (see :ref:`this section <argparse-parse_args>` for the difference between the two)::